Does the Color of Mold Indicate How Dangerous it is?

 Don't Mask It — Fix It

-We understand the temptation to reach for a can of Febreze, a cheap ozone machine from Amazon, or a hanging air freshener shaped like a pine tree.
+We understand the temptation to reach for an air freshener, a cheap ozone machine, or a surface spray.
 These things feel like solutions because they temporarily change how the car smells.
-But they don't address what's actually happening inside that padding.
+But they do not address what is actually happening inside the padding — and in many cases they make the situation worse by disturbing mold colonies and spreading fragments throughout the cabin without eliminating the biological source.

-The only real fix is professional inspection, proper removal of contaminated materials, subfloor treatment, complete drying, and installation of new padding.
-That's what we do at Car Mold Guys — and it's the only approach that actually works long-term.
+The only real fix is professional inspection, removal of contaminated materials, subfloor treatment, complete drying, and installation of fresh padding.
+This is what we do at Car Mold Guys — following the ANSI/IICRC S520-2024 standard — and it is the only approach that actually resolves the problem long-term.

 Is CLO2 Superior to Ozone for Mold Remediation